cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 and the corresponding inverse, an integer.
 RSAVP1 and EMSA-PSS-ENCODE are as defined in
 {{Sections 5.2.2 and 9.1.1 of !RFC8017}}, respectively.
 If this function fails with an "invalid blind" error, implementations SHOULD retry the function again.
 The probability of multiple such errors in sequence is negligible.
+Note that this function invokes RSAVP1, which is defined to throw an optional error for invalid inputs.
+However, this error cannot occur based on how RSAVP1 is invoked, so this error is not included in the list of errors for Blind.

 ~~~
 Blind(pkS, msg)